AnirudhNarsipur/AnirudhNarsipur.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Anirudh Narsipur.
 I'm a junior at Brown University.
-While I'm officially declared as a Mathematics-Computer science major I'm deeply interested in Computational Biology.
+While I'm officially declared as a Mathematics-Computer Science major I'm deeply interested in Computational Biology.

 My academic interests lie in formal methods and the intersection of CS,Biology.